fernandofsilva/Tennis/report/report.md

 ### Neural network

 It was used a neural network with 3 hidden layers with 128 nodes each one, all hidden layers used leaky ReLu as activation function.
-The output layer has 2 nodes (according the action space 0, 1, 2 and 3) with tahn activation function (output between -1 and 1).
+The output layer has 2 nodes with tahn activation function (output between -1 and 1).

 ![](/images/nn.svg)